sebhildebrandt/koa-micro-ts/README.md

 ## Quick Start

 This package provides a minimalistic, simple to use, [koa][koa-url] based micro service template.
 A few common used middleware packages are already included.
-To keep it small as possible, we added some own tiny libraries like CORS, JWT-wrapper, AUTO ROUTES, LOGGER, VALIDATORS.
+To keep it small as possible, we added some own tiny libraries like CORS, JWT-wrapper, auto routes, logger, validators, APIdoc, API-History Fallback.
 Included middleware/libs:

 - body parser (now configurable since version 3) - detailed docs for all bodyparser options [BODYPARSER.md](docs/BODYPARSER.md)
 - basic router